ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] UART - Retrieve GPS Position.rst

       moving orbit.

 -  The ninth field is the date with format ddMMyy.
-In this example, “270116” stands for day 27, January, year 2016.
+In this example, "270116" stands for day 27, January, year 2016.

 -  The last field is checksum.
 In the example we have \*53 as checksum.

-RTL8722 wiring diagram:|5|\ Open the example in “Files” -> “Examples” ->
+RTL8722 wiring diagram:|5|\ Open the example in "Files" -> "Examples" ->
-“AmebaSoftwareSerial” -> “Adafruit_GPS_parsing”.
+"AmebaSoftwareSerial" -> "Adafruit_GPS_parsing".
 Compile and upload to Ameba, then press the reset button.
 The result will be output to Serial Monitor:|6|\ |7|